 Have you ever wondered what is meant by “a doctor of the Church”?
-Here is a definition and a complete, up-to-date (2017) list of all the men and women proclaimed Doctors with links to biographies and excerpts from them as well.
+Here is a definition and a complete, up-to-date (2017) list of all 36 of the men and women who have been proclaimed Doctors with links to biographies and excerpts from them as well.

 The title “Doctor of the Church,” unlike the popular title “Father of the Church,” is an official designation that is bestowed by the Pope in recognition of the outstanding contribution a person has made to the understanding and interpretation of the sacred Scriptures and the development of Christian doctrine.

 As of 2017, the official list includes thirty-six men and women who hail from all ages of the Church’s history.
 Of these, four are women (Catherine of Siena, Teresa of Avila, Therese of Lisieux, Hildegard of Bingen) and twenty-four are quoted in the Catechism of the Catholic Church (Those who are not quoted are Saints Ephraem, Isidore, “the Venerable” Bede, Albert the Great, Anthony of Padua, Peter Canisius, Robert Bellarmine, John of Avila, Hildegard of Bingen, Gregory of Narek and Lawrence of Brindisi).

 There are three requirements that must be fulfilled by a person in order to merit being included in the ranks of the “Doctors of the Catholic Church”: